 At the outset of beginning my 2012 North Carolina State Fair project, I knew that the element I have come to call the “multi-color motif” was going to be the most time intensive part of the afghan, and the ten motif centers I just completed are a testament to that fact.

-Each square is composed of 9 pieces made from 13 colors.
+Each multi-color motif is composed of nine separate pieces made from thirteen separate colors.
 Because of this there is a lot of joining, a lot of weaving in of ends, and a certain level of attention is required for each piece.

 So today instead of working in tandem on this project and the felted fat bag, I fixed all of my attentions on the multi-color motifs, first finishing these six: